dmit2025/dmit-2025-workbook/module-0/01-environment-setup/README.md

 - Many hosting environments (including our own) now use MariaDB instead of MySQL.

 For this course, we will technically be using **MariaDB** (as it is open source), not MySQL.

 ### 🧮 phpMyAdmin
 - A **web-based interface** for managing MySQL/MariaDB databases.
-- Lets you:
+- phpMyAdmin lets us:
   - Create tables and databases
   - Run SQL queries
   - Import/export data